-- 62. Joint multisectoral assessments and emergency food security analyses will be conducted regularly to monitor the status of nutrition, food security and markets in crisis-affected states and to facilitate timely and adequate responses to the evolving situation.
+- 63. Joint multisectoral assessments and emergency food security analyses, including market and cash feasibility analyses, will be conducted regularly to monitor the status of nutrition, food security and markets in crisis-affected states and to facilitate timely and adequate responses to the evolving situation.
 Gender analyses will be systematically integrated into all assessments.
-Special attention will be given to understanding all protection risks and the food security and nutrition situation of pastoralists. - 63.
-General food assistance (in-kind and CBTs) will be delivered to the most food-insecure, crisis-affected women, men, boys and girls (IDPs, returnees, refugees and host populations) in northeast Nigeria during the first three years of the CSP.
-WFP will prioritize rural areas, people in locations with pockets of severe food insecurity and those in camps with no other support, using vulnerability-based targeting approaches that integrate gender analyses. - 64.
-Selected beneficiaries of general food distributions especially women, adolescent girls and young people will benefit from vocational training and income-generating activities, with a focus on nutrition training for women and making markets accessible for women.
+Special attention will be given to understanding all protection risks and the food security and nutrition situation of pastoralists. - 64.
+General food assistance (in-kind and cash-based) will be delivered to the most food-insecure crisis-affected women, men, boys and girls (IDPs, returnees, refugees and host populations) in northeast Nigeria during the first three years of the CSP.
+WFP will prioritize rural areas, people in locations with pockets of severe food insecurity and those in camps with no other support, using vulnerability-based targeting approaches that integrate gender analyses.
+In locations with well-functioning markets, WFP will prioritize CBTs to stimulate local economies and provide choice to beneficiaries. - 65.
+Selected beneficiaries of cash-based and in-kind general food distributions especially women, adolescent girls and young people will benefit from vocational training and income-generating activities, including through the provision of cash grants, with a focus on nutrition training for women and making markets accessible for women.
 Training will focus on a range of skills linked to food security, including food processing, the production of fuel-efficient stoves, tailoring, gardening and information technology.
-Where possible, training will be linked to future public reconstruction works and local nutritious food production and fortification. - 65.
+Where possible, training will be linked to future public reconstruction works and local nutritious food production and fortification.
+These and other activities seek to mainstream gender equality and environmental and climate change concerns. - 66.
 Conditions permitting, IDPs living in local communities and vulnerable local populations living in areas where there is access to farmland, livelihood opportunities and markets will be moved from strategic outcome 1 activities to strategic outcome 2 activities, which will provide opportunities to participate in medium- to large-scale income-generating activities and livelihood programmes.
-WFP will provide seasonal (lean-season, post-harvest) labour-based and asset creation support. - 66.
+WFP will provide seasonal (lean-season, post-harvest) labour-based and asset creation support, including through the provision of cash grants. - 67.
 At the time of the drafting of this CSP, discussions were under way among humanitarian actors on the best way to support returnees, both from neighbouring countries and IDP.
-WFP will coordinate with government authorities, the United Nations High Commissioner for Refugees, the United Nations Development Programme, the United Nations Food and Agriculture Organization (FAO), the International Organization for Migration and others to support lasting solutions, with a focus on supporting the food security and early recovery of the most vulnerable people. - 67.
-As co-lead of the Food Security Sector, WFP will work closely with FAO, federal and state authorities and partners to facilitate the identification of needs, collective achievements and gaps in assistance. - 68.
+WFP will coordinate with government authorities, the United Nations High Commissioner for Refugees, the United Nations Development Programme, the United Nations Food and Agriculture Organization (FAO), the International Organization for Migration and others to

+- support lasting solutions, with a focus on supporting the food security and early recovery of the most vulnerable people. - 68.
+As co-lead of the Food Security Sector, WFP will work closely with FAO, federal and state authorities and partners to facilitate the identification of needs, collective achievements and gaps in assistance using a complementary approach. - 69.
 These activities will generate empirical knowledge that WFP will seek to transfer to federal and state-level institutions and communities under strategic outcome 4.